anu1905/Islamic-Geometry/README.md

 ![alt text](./Islamic_geometry_3.jpg)

 Meanwhile, my obsession with Islamic geometry grew, and I learned all sorts of interesting meanings and symbolisms around the art – symmetry, unity, harmony, and balance.
 By drawing connections to symmetrical natural cycles sacred to many cultures and practices, I landed on experimenting with moon phases on the board. arturo182 helped manually program each unit of ten LEDs using a coded array to reflect four phases of the moon (first-quarter, full moon, third-quarter, new moon).
-The total grid of 30 ten-pointed stars allowed us to visualize the board as a monthly moon-phase calendar.
+The total grid of 30 ten-pointed stars allowed us to visualize the board as a monthly moon phase calendar.
 Another silver lining was learning that lunar months alternate between 29-30 days, i.e., we could ignore months with 31 days.
 We initially chose white (#FFFFFF) for the LEDs representing the moon phases (the new moon phase was on a dimmer setting to indicate a fresh start).
 The board looked beautiful, but it still felt scant.
 It needed something more.

 ![alt text](./Islamic_geometry_2.jpg)